open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 * The parsed `file` content does not conform to the [configuration model](#configuration-model) schema.

+#### Merge Environment

+TODO: define environment variable naming scheme with names derived from the configuration model

 #### Create

 Interpret [configuration model](#in-memory-configuration-model) and return SDK components.